-Online counseling is a new program that is being provided by Counseling & Career Development to provide counseling services to our growing population of online students.
-We are providing services beginning Fall 2012 semester, and we look forward to expanding our online services in Spring 2013.
+Online counseling is a program that is being provided by the Counseling Center to provide counseling services to our growing population of online students.

 What is online counseling?

 Online counseling allows students to work on all of the same areas of concern that they would work on in face to face counseling, but the counseling takes place via online video conferencing.
-While the counselor will still be located at Counseling & Career Development, the client may be at home or another location miles away from campus.
+While the counselor will still be located at the Counseling Center, the client may be at home or another location miles away from campus.

 Who can participate in online counseling?